What's the Difference between Medicare and Medicaid?

 Individuals or elderly parents who receive Medicare Part B pay extra for those benefits.
 However, to help fill in gaps in Medicare coverage, Medicare recipients may also supplement benefits with private insurance policies that are referred to as Medigap insurance policies.

-Medicare Part A is provided free of charge to individuals over the age of 65 or those who are eligible for Social Security benefits or Railroad Retirement benefits.
+Medicare coverage from Part A is provided free of charge to individuals over the age of 65 or those who are eligible for Social Security benefits or Railroad Retirement benefits.
 This portion of the Medicare program covers inpatient hospital care, long-term care, and skilled nursing facility care as well as some home health care and hospice care.
 Benefits begin the day the beneficiary is admitted to the hospital and ends if they haven't been hospitalized for 60 consecutive days.
 Beneficiaries to this portion of Medicare are usually limited to about 90 days per “benefit”, although there is no limit to the number of benefits in a beneficiary’s lifetime.

 Skilled nursing facility (SNF) care is covered only if it occurs within 30 days of a three-day or longer stay in an acute hospital facility and is certified as being medically necessary.
 Individuals utilizing the benefits of skilled nursing facilities under Medicare are limited to a 100-day stay at that facility.
 Co-payments are required for the 21st through the hundredth day.
 Consumers are also advised to be aware that Medicare Part A doesn’t cover skilled nursing facility care if the patient doesn't require skilled nursing care or rehab services.